ls1intum/Artemis/docs/user/icl/ssh-intro.rst

 Before you can use SSH keys to secure a connection with Artemis the following must have already been done:

-- SSH is enabled on your universities Artemis instance
+- SSH is enabled on your university's Artemis instance
 - You need an SSH key!
 See :ref:`Creating SSH keys<create ssh key>`.

 Note that: